Gleason Judd teaching

 Senior Thesis

 While a student in the track must write a thesis on a topic related to the student's primary field, the thesis must also incorporate quantitative and/or analytics methods at a level similar or superior to the material covered in the track requirements.
-The student should meet with the QAPS advisor during the fall semester of senior year to confirm the suitability of their thesis research design.
-On or before the thesis draft deadline, the appropriate content of the thesis must be certified by the QAPS advisor.
+The student should meet with the QAPS adviser during the fall semester of senior year to confirm the suitability of their thesis research design.
+On or before the thesis draft deadline, the appropriate content of the thesis must be certified by the QAPS adviser.

 Questions regarding the Track in Quantitative and Analytical Political Science should be directed to Prof. Gleason Judd.